kanglicheng/code-school/full-stack-project/proposal/README.md

 keep your wiki up to date as you make progress.
 Happy hunting!

 ## Set up your Design Documents
 [Follow these instructions][fsp-instructions] to set up your Design Docs!
+You will complete Phases 1 and 2 for homework.
+You should complete the rest by ** 9am - W8D1**

 [fsp-instructions]: ./full-stack-project-proposal.md